shrikantnaidu/test/_posts/2020-06-08-tv-script-generation.md

 >
 >kramer:(laughing) you know...(to jerry) you don't know.

+---
 We can see that there are multiple characters that say (somewhat) complete sentences, but it doesn't have to be perfect!
 It takes quite a while to get good results, and often, you'll have to use a smaller vocabulary (and discard uncommon words), or get more data.

+### Conclusion

+We've successfully developed an algorithm that generates original TV scripts by training on Seinfeld dialogue data.
+The model was initially built using RNNs, and we leveraged pre-processing functions to prepare the data for training.
+We then implemented the RNN Module and forward and backpropagation functions to build the neural network.
+Finally, we trained the network using a train loop and hyperparameters.

+The complete implementation can be found in the [GitHub repository](https://github.com/shrikantnaidu/Generate-TV-Scripts).